AlmeidaLeoDev/EventosPro/README.md

 <img src="assets/screenshots/register.png" alt="Logo" width="800" height="auto">

-* The user fill in their details (name, email, password) and submit the form.
+* The user fill in your details (name, email, password) and submit the form.
 * A confirmation email is sent (via MailKit).
 * The user clicks the confirmation link to activate your account.
 * Now, you can log in using their credentials (JWT Authentication).